fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 For Manjaro Plasma, make sure that you follow [this guide](https://www.youtube.com/watch?v=RZdWVntmvI8)

-#### Media - VLC
+#### Media - VLC (Flatpak)

 VLC is a great piece of software for your media needs.
 I was using it on Windows already.
 Having it here also is really great.

+Pre-installed VLC package caused some issues for me, so, I uninstalled Elisa, which depends on VLC and the VLC itself and installed flatpak version of VLC.

 #### Camera - Camera (snapshot)